 Marketing research is undertaken for achieving the following objectives:

-Marketing and sales forecast research provides a sound basis for the formulation of all marketing plans, policies, programs, and procedures.
+Digital Marketing and sales forecast research provide a sound basis for the formulation of all marketing plans, policies, programs, and procedures.

-Marketing research provides methods and means to reduce marketing costs like selling, advertisement, and distribution, etc.
+Marketing research provides methods and means to reduce marketing costs like selling, advertisement, distribution, etc.

 Marketing research aims at maintaining the existing ones and exploring new markets for the product.

-Marketing research is considered helpful in the formulation of a proper price policy about the products.
+Marketing research is considered helpful in the formulation of a proper price policy for the products.

-(5) To Study in Detail Likes and Dislikes of the Consumers:
+(5) To Study in Detail the Likes and Dislikes of the Consumers.

 Marketing research tries to figure out what the consumers, (the men and women who constitute the market) think and want.
-It keeps us in touch with the consumers, minds and to study their likes and dislikes.
+It keeps us in touch with the consumers, minds, and studies their likes and dislikes.

-Marketing research also wanted to know the quantum of competition prevalent in the market about the product in question.
-The company may need reliable information about competitor’s strategies and moves which are of immense significance for further planning.
+Marketing research also wanted to know the quantum of competition prevalent in the market regarding the product in question.
+The company may need reliable information about competitors’ strategies and moves which are of immense significance for further planning.